LuizHondo/LuizHondo/README.md

 ### About Me

 Hello!
 I'm Luiz Hondo, a passionate web developer with a background in Systems Analysis and Development from FIAP.
 I'm currently expanding my skills in web development through studies at Tripleten.
-I thrive on crafting intuitive digital solutions using HTML5, CSS, JavaScript, WebAssembly, and React.
+I thrive on crafting intuitive digital solutions using HTML5, CSS, JavaScript and React.
 My diverse experiences—from administrative roles to managing a digital game server—have honed my organization, problem-solving, and leadership skills.

 **🔭 I’m currently working on:** Enhancing my portfolio with responsive web applications using React
 **🌱 I’m currently learning:** Advanced web development techniques and best practices